Babak Zanjani

 Babak Zanjani (بابک زنجانی, born 12 March 1974) is an Iranian billionaire and business magnate.
 He was the managing director of the UAE-based Sorinet Group, one of Iran's largest business conglomerates.
-In late 2013, he was arrested and accused of withholding $2.7 billion of government money owned by the Ministry of Petroleum, in his attempts to facilitate Iran's oil revenue hindered by the sanctions against Iran.
-He was convicted of corruption, sentenced to death, and is currently awaiting execution.
+In late 2013, he was arrested and accused of withholding $2.7 billion of government money owned by the Ministry of Petroleum, while facilitating Iran's oil revenue, which was hindered by the sanctions against Iran.

+Zanjani was convicted of corruption and sentenced to death.
+In 2021, while awaiting execution, the Supreme Court of Iran indicated that the sentence would be commuted when his debts to the Iranian government were paid, and stayed his sentence, pending return of the embezzled funds.
+After the return of around $2.1 billion in assets, his sentence was commuted to 20 years of imprisonment on 30 April 2024.
 Several commentators have stated that Zanjani is perhaps a "fall guy" for corruption scandals in Iran.

 Sorinet Group

 Sorinet Group (گروه شرکتهای سورینت) is an Iranian business conglomerate.
 The company is one of Iran's largest business conglomerates.
 Sorinet businesses include cosmetics, finance and banking, hospitality, commercial aviation, infrastructure, building material, information technology and international real estate development.
-It operates in countries including Iran, United Arab Emirates, Turkey, Tajikistan, Malaysia, China.
-He also owned Qeshm Airlines and Rah Ahan Sorinet F.C. in Iran.
+It operated in Iran, the United Arab Emirates, Turkey, Tajikistan, Malaysia, and China.
+He also owned Qeshm Air and Rah Ahan Sorinet F.C. in Iran.

 In 2013, Zanjani stated that his net worth was $13.5 billion.

 EU sanctions against Iran

-Zanjani was named in the restrictive measures against Iran in December 2012 by the EU council on the grounds of "assisting designated entities to violate the provisions of the EU regulation on Iran and is providing financial support to the government of Iran".
+Zanjani was named in the restrictive measures against Iran in December 2012 by the Council of the European Union on the grounds that he "is assisting designated entities to violate the provisions of the EU regulation on Iran and is providing financial support to the government of Iran".

 Zanjani was claimed to be "a key facilitator for Iranian oil deals and transferring oil-related money".
 He denied the accusation, declining any ties with the Iranian government and calling the Europeans' decision "a mistake".

-The EU sanctions against Iran describe Zanjani as "a key facilitator for Iranian oil deals" and transferring oil related money and accused the Malaysia-based First Islamic Bank of being used to channel Iranian oil-related payments.
-Zanjani said the complex nature of his companies' transactions, involving large sums, might have misled EU authorities.
-Zanjani's companies were involved in the Labuan—Iran oil smuggling on the eastern coast of Malaysia.
+The EU sanctions against Iran describe Zanjani as "a key facilitator for Iranian oil deals" and transferring oil-related money and accused the Malaysia-based First Islamic Bank of being used to channel Iranian oil-related payments.
+Zanjani said the complex nature of his companies' large sums of transactions might have misled EU authorities.
+Zanjani's companies were involved in the Labuan—Iran oil smuggling route on the eastern coast of Malaysia.
 Labuan had been serving as a drop-off spot for Iranian crude.

+US sanctions

+On April 11, 2013, the U.S. Department of the Treasury’s Office of Foreign Assets Control (OFAC) designated Babak Morteza Zanjani as a Specially Designated National under Executive Order 13382, accusing him of helping Iran evade sanctions by moving billions of dollars and channeling funds to IRGC-linked entities.
+The designation froze any U.S. assets he held, cut off his access to the American financial system, and prohibited U.S. persons from doing business with him.